v12technology/v12technology.github.io/starting/get_started.md

 }
 ```

-The method above generates random currency pair trade events and posts them to the supplied event processor.
+The `publishTestData` method generates random currency pair trade events and posts them to the supplied event processor.

 ## Running the application

-Running the application will generate the event processor and then publish Trade events to the processor.
+Running the application will generate the event processor and then publish Trade events to the processor instance.
-After about 5 seconds, the following will be output to the console:
+After about 5 seconds output to the console will be similar to that below.
+After the first 5 seconds an update will be printed every second.

 {% highlight console %}
 Most active ccy pairs in past 5 seconds: